Joybre/alx-pre_course/0x01-git/README.md

- My test ALX on boarding
+ My test ALX on boarding "DO HARD THINGS"